LightInn/IPCD/main.typ

   - The node with the highest score is selected as the primary source.

-+ #strong[Resilient Data Transfer:] The Smart Client initiates a direct P2P connection to the chosen provider node(s) to fetch the encrypted data blocks via the IPFS #emph[Bitswap] protocol.
++ #strong[Resilient Data Transfer:] The Smart Client initiates a direct P2P connection to the chosen provider node(s) to fetch the encrypted data blocks via the #gls("ipfs") #gls("bitswap") protocol.
 The process incorporates several resilience mechanisms:

   - #emph[Automatic Fallback:] If the primary node becomes unresponsive, the client seamlessly retries with the next-best node from the ranked list.
   - #emph[Adaptive Switching:] The SDK continuously monitors transfer performance.
 If conditions degrade, it can migrate the session to a better-performing node mid-transfer.